cmarincia/ketansingh.me/content/posts/llvm.md

 }
 ```

-But before implementing instructions, we need few boilerplate code in place.
+But before implementing instructions, we need some boilerplate code in place.
 We need to declare few function from the C standard library which will be used in this program for input/output and initializing the cell memory as 0.

 ```go